sourcery-ai-experiments/QuarticSDK/docs/source/basic.rst

 .data
 ~~~~~

-The method returns the tagdata iterator for the selected tag for the set
+The method returns the downsampled tagdata for the selected tag for the set
-``start_time`` and ``stop_time``, which can be used to iterate through
-the data in batches of 200,000 datapoints.
-More details under the
-``TagDataIterator`` subsection.
+``start_time`` and ``stop_time``,Using ``sampling_value``
+parameter you can control the downsampled points.
 The method parameters are as follows:

 -  **start\_time (mandatory)**: (epoch) Refers to the ``start_time`` for
    fetching the data of the asset.
 -  **stop\_time (mandatory)**: (epoch) Refers to the ``stop_time`` for
    fetching the data of the asset.
--  **granularity (optional)**: This refers to the granularity at which
+-  **sampling_value (optional)**: This refers to the sampling_value at which
-   data is required.
-If the granularity provided, the method returns the
+   the downsampled data is required.
+If the sampling_value provided, the method returns the
-   data in the tag for the given time range with the lower of the
+   data in the tag for the given time range with the datapoints equal to sampling_value.
-   closest possible granularity: Raw (granularity of the datasource),
-   5s, 30s, 60s, 300s, 1200s, 3600s, 10800s, 21600s, 43200s or 86400s.
-   The default granularity is Raw.
+   The default sampling_value is 1500.
 -  **return\_type (optional)**: The user can pass either ``pd``, which
    will return the pandas dataframe iterator, or ``json`` which will
    return json object on return.
 This value takes the ``pd`` value as